-Dr Blay Whitby is a philosopher specialising in technology ethics, addressing primarily the social impact of new and emerging technologies.
-His work focuses mainly on ethical problems posed by the use of AI in social and domestic settings.
-His publications include Oversold, unregulated, and unethical: Why we need to respond to robot nannies; On Computable Morality, and Sometimes it’s hard to be a robot: A call for action on the ethics of abusing artificial agents.
-His books on the area include: Reflections on Artificial Intelligence: The Legal, Moral and Ethical Dimensions and Artificial Intelligence, A Handbook of Professionalism.
+More recent publications in this area include Automating medicine, the ethical way, Do you want a robot lover?, Oversold, unregulated, and unethical: Why we need to respond to robot nannies, On Computable Morality, and Sometimes it’s hard to be a robot: A call for action on the ethics of abusing artificial agents.
+His books on the area include: Reflections on Artificial Intelligence: The Legal, Moral and Ethical Dimensions Artificial Intelligence: A Beginner’s Guide, and Artificial Intelligence, A Handbook of Professionalism.